English

 after <

-of the end tag to indicate the end.
-An end tag is also called a closing tag.
-For example, in the following example, <component-name>
+to indicate closure.
+The end tag is also called a closing tag.
+For example, <component-name>

 and property2

-in the following example.
-Note that attributes cannot be written on closing tags.=
+in the example below.
+Note that attributes cannot be written on the closing tag.=

-.
-As in the example below, the value of the attribute property1
+, as in the example below where the value of property1

-.Note: All component and attribute names are lowercase, with hyphens between words connected by a hyphen
+.Note: All component and attribute names are lowercase, and words are connected with hyphens

 -